This thread was closed and archived. Please ask a new question if you need help.

 If you make any changes, I suggest you keep track of them so you don't mess up your Firefox installation.
 MAKE ALL CHANGES AT YOUR OWN RISK.

 [Spam link removed by moderator.
-Please read Forum rules and guidelines, thanks.]
+Please read Mozilla Support rules and guidelines, thanks.]

 Modified by Chris Ilias